nextflow-io/training/docs/basic_training/containers.md

 && mv /salmon-*/lib/* /usr/lib/
 ```

-Once you have saved the `Singularity` file.
-You can create the image with these commands:
+Once you have saved the `Singularity` file, you can create the image with these commands:

 ```bash
 sudo singularity build my-image.sif Singularity